Grading System

 I and X Grades

 A temporary grade of I (incomplete) at the end of a semester or summer term indicates that the student has completed the course with the exception of a major quiz, final examination or other work.
-The instructor shall give this grade only when the deficiency is due to an authorized absence or other cause beyond the control of the student.
-When an instructor reports an incomplete grade to the Office of the Registrar, he or she will fill out an “Incomplete Grade Report,” which is filed with the head of the department in which the course is taught.
-Copies are sent to the student and to the student’s academic dean.
-This report includes:
+The instructor shall give this grade only when the deficiency is due to an excused absence or other cause beyond the control of the student.

-The remaining work must be completed before the last day of scheduled classes of the next fall or spring semester in which the student enrolls in the University unless the student’s academic dean, with the consent of the instructor (in the absence of the instructor, the department head), grants an extension of time for good reason.
-If the incomplete work is not completed within this time or if the student registers for the same course again, the I will be changed to an F by the Office of the Registrar.
+The remaining work must be completed in accordance with excused absence rules.
+See Student Rule 7.
+The instructor shall resolve the I grade before the last day of scheduled classes of the next fall or spring semester in which the student enrolls in the University unless the student’s academic dean, with the consent of the instructor (in the absence of the instructor, the department head), grants an extension of time for good reason.
+If the incomplete grade is not resolved within this time or if the student registers for the same course again, the I will be changed to an F by the Office of the Registrar.

 The X notation is assigned to a course by the Office of the Registrar at the end of a semester or summer term only when a grade is not submitted by the instructor.
 The Office of the Registrar will notify the dean of the college in which the course is taught that an X notation has been made.
 The dean of the college offering the course will request, through the department head, that the instructor submit a Grade Change Request online in Howdy, removing the X notation and assigning a grade.
 The instructor will have 30 days from the beginning of the succeeding semester or summer term to report a change of grade to the Office of the Registrar.
 If a Grade Change Request is not received during this time period, the Office of the Registrar will automatically remove the X notation and assign a grade of F.